minto3101/NSLKDD-Project/README.md

 The dataset has been obtained from https://www.unb.ca/cic/datasets/nsl.html
-It contains 43 Features

-I have used the 20% subset of the datatset which contains 25,192 instances
+I have used the 20% subset of the datatset which contains 25,192 instances and 43 features

+The training and testing datasets used are in two separate files, "NSLKDD Train for Classification" and "NSLKDD Test for Classification" respectively.

-I have started by creating a Logistic Rgeression Model for the dataset using Scikit Learn Library.
+I have started by creating a classification model for the dataset using Logistic Regression

-The dataset is being classified into 2 classes: Normal and Anomaly Basic Data manipulation and preprocessing has been performed by using Pandas Library.
+The dataset is being classified into 2 classes: Normal and Anomaly.

+Basic Data manipulation and preprocessing has been performed by using Pandas Library.